IrSg/Angular-Starter/README.md

 [Note: the app.module and app-routing.module stuff will be different if you are doing lazy-loading, which is a good practice.]

+#Key Angular view options

+See our-second-component for basic examples of:

+inserting a variable in the view ngIf ngFor inserting another component view

+#Components talking to each other through a service

+to create a service, run: % ng g service services/[service path]

+This loads the key setup in the service file.
+Note the imports from rxjs in the service (Observable, Subject) and in the receiving component (Subscription)

+In this example, a button in amazing-first-component.html calls the function talkToComponent2().
+This sends the message to awesomeService.

+awesomeService receive the message in its setMessage() function. setMessage() then sends out the message contents, which sendMessageFunction() (an observable) receives, and sends out.

+our-second-component subscribes to the sendMessageFunction(), so it gets the message and takes action from there.

+#Routing with the Angular Router

 # Discussed June 19, 2020
 -why Angular
 -AngularJS v Angular